enkoa/capstone_project/README.md

 ## Destroy

-Check out Destroy.md on how to shutdown pods and destoy infrastructure.
+Check out Destroy.md on how to shutdown pods and destroy infrastructure.